Ex-Catalan leader urges unity as window for secessionist pact closes

 Madrid issued an arrest warrant against Puigdemont on charges including rebellion, but a Brussels court ruled on Monday the deposed leader could remain at liberty in Belgium until it had decided whether he should be extradited.

-He and other secessionist leaders face the charges for organising an independence referendum on Oct.
+He and other secessionist leaders face the charges for organizing an independence referendum on Oct.
 1 and proclaiming a Catalan republic, in defiance of Spain’s constitution.

 The party that forms the main opposition to the secessionists in Catalonia emerged as the big winner in the first nationwide voter survey published by Spain’s most closely watched polling group since the referendum.